 The Keurig machine or the ping-pong table or the newly renovated break room.
 Whatever it might be, if you ask about workplace culture, and they keep bringing up some new fancy toy that they bought for the office, be cautious.
-Yes, having a place for employees to get up and get some refreshment is a good idea that can promote a healthy and pleasant workplace.
+Look for employee well-being indicators like flexible hours and mental health support during your visit.
+Yes, having a place for employees to get up and get some refreshments is a good idea that can promote a healthy and pleasant workplace.
 But if this is the only answer an interviewer has for their business culture, then it’s a good guess that they don’t actually understand what culture is, or why they should have a good one.

 A good rule of thumb for an interview is that the interviewer should be talking less than 25% of the time.
 Some of that is going to be asking the potential employee questions, but a good chunk of that time should also be spent answering any questions that the interviewee has about the company.
 If the interviewer seems reluctant to give that time, or if they answer questions with abrupt, unclear answers, you should be concerned.

 Observe the transparency and openness in communication.
 A culture of open communication is often indicative of a healthy work environment.
 Inquire about the company’s policy on feedback and how it handles employee suggestions and grievances.
 A company that values and acts on employee feedback typically fosters a more inclusive and positive workplace.